 India's space agency is yet to give more details on why the launch was delayed and how it will affect the timeline.

-The country's first lunar mission in 2008 - Chandrayaan-1 - did not land on the lunar surface, but it carried out the first and most detailed search for water on the Moon using radars.
+India's first Moon mission - Chandrayaan-1, which launched in 2008 - resulted in the probe crash-landing on the lunar surface.
+But it carried out the first and most detailed search for water on the Moon using radars.

 How will it get to the Moon?

 Chandrayaan-2 (Moon vehicle 2) will attempt a soft landing near the little-explored south pole of the Moon.

 India is using its most powerful rocket, the Geosynchronous Satellite Launch Vehicle Mark III (GSLV Mk-III), in this mission.
 It weighs 640 tonnes (almost 1.5 times the weight of a fully-loaded 747 jumbo jet) and at 44 metres (144ft) is as high as a 14-storey building.

 The spacecraft has three distinct parts: an orbiter, a lander and a rover.

 The orbiter, which weighs 2,379kg (5,244lb) and has a mission life of a year, will take images of the lunar surface, and "sniff" the tenuous atmosphere.

 The lander (named Vikram, after the founder of Isro) weighs about half as much, and carries within its belly a 27kg Moon rover with instruments to analyse the lunar soil.
 In its 14-day life, the rover (called Pragyan - wisdom in Sanskrit) can travel up to a half a kilometre from the lander and will send data and images back to Earth for analysis.